 How to roll the roulade

-1. Start by slicing the cornichons into thin strips.
-Peel the onions, half them, and slice them into thin stripes.
-Place each beef slice between two sheets of plastic.
-Now pound them with the flat side of the meat mallet (affiliate link) or the bottom of a heavy saucepan.
-This will make them easier to roll up later.
+- Slice the cornichons into thin strips and the onions into thin half rings.
+Place each beef slice between two sheets of plastic wrap and pound flat with a meat mallet (affiliate link) or the bottom of a heavy pan.
+You want them as even as possible -- this makes rolling much easier.

 Choose one of the following 3 options to cook your rouladen: